HORUSCRIME/goredis/README.md

 A simplified Redis-like server implemented in Go, focusing on core data structures and persistence mechanisms.
 This project serves as a learning exercise to understand the internals of a key-value store and the Redis Serialization Protocol (RESP).

 **Table of Contents**
--Features
+- Features
--Project Structure
+- Project Structure
--Getting Started
+- Getting Started
--Prerequisites
+- Prerequisites
--Setup
+- Setup
--Running the Server
+- Running the Server
--Testing with redis-cli
+- Testing with redis-cli
--Future Enhancements
+- Future Enhancements

 **Features**